lupersoop/2025-05-13-dns-poisoning-digitalpacific.com.au/docs/security-notification-email.md

 1. Investigate potentially malicious activity on server 111.90.150.116
 2. Review account associated with domains "has.email" and "aspmxgoogle.has.email"

+**For NameCheap (has.email registrar):**
+1. Review the registration details for has.email domain
+2. Consider domain suspension due to malicious activity

 ## Impact

 This DNS poisoning attack could potentially lead to: